Manual tune query performance in Azure SQL Database

 Tune your application

-Although Azure SQL Database service tiers are designed to improve performance stability and predictability for an application, some best practices can help you tune your application to better take advantage of the resources at a performance level.
-Although many applications have significant performance gains simply by switching to a higher performance level or service tier, some applications need additional tuning to benefit from a higher level of service.
+Although Azure SQL Database service tiers are designed to improve performance stability and predictability for an application, some best practices can help you tune your application to better take advantage of the resources at a compute size.
+Although many applications have significant performance gains simply by switching to a higher compute size or service tier, some applications need additional tuning to benefit from a higher level of service.
 For increased performance, consider additional application tuning for applications that have these characteristics:

-- Applications that have slow performance because of "chatty" behavior.
 Chatty applications make excessive data access operations that are sensitive to network latency.
 You might need to modify these kinds of applications to reduce the number of data access operations to the SQL database.
-For example, you might improve application performance by using techniques like batching ad-hoc queries or moving the queries to stored procedures.
+For example, you might improve application performance by using techniques like batching ad hoc queries or moving the queries to stored procedures.
 For more information, see Batch queries.

-- Applications that have suboptimal queries.
-Applications, especially those in the data access layer, that have poorly tuned queries might not benefit from a higher performance level.
+Applications, especially those in the data access layer, that have poorly tuned queries might not benefit from a higher compute size.
 This includes queries that lack a WHERE clause, have missing indexes, or have outdated statistics.
 These applications benefit from standard query performance-tuning techniques.
 For more information, see Missing indexes and Query tuning and hinting.

-- Applications that have suboptimal data access design.
-Applications that have inherent data access concurrency issues, for example deadlocking, might not benefit from a higher performance level.
+Applications that have inherent data access concurrency issues, for example deadlocking, might not benefit from a higher compute size.
 Consider reducing round trips against the Azure SQL Database by caching data on the client side with the Azure Caching service or another caching technology.
 See Application tier caching.